-Section 1.
-Boroughs may establish a commission to be known as the shade tree commission of such borough.
+Section 2730.
+Shade Tree Commission.-Borough may establish a commission to be known as the Shade Tree Commission of such borough.

-Section 2.
-The commission shall be composed of three freeholders of the borough, who shall be appointed by the burgess and shall serve without compensation.
+Section 2731.
+Composition of Commission.-The commission shall be composed of three freeholders of the borough, who shall be appointed by the burgess, and shall serve without compensation.

 Whenever a shade tree commission is established by any borough, the burgess shall appoint three freeholders, one for a term of three years, one for a term of four years, and one for a term of five years.

 On the expiration of the term of any commissioner, a successor shall be appointed by the burgess to serve for a term of five years.